 Effective conversations need to be organized so that people can move through them in a logical way.
 One technique is the GROW model.
 You can use this tool to manage virtually any kind of conversation.
-For people familiar with Socratic inquiry, the GROW model is a way to remember each step along the path.
+For people familiar with the Socratic inquiry, the GROW model is a way to remember each step along the path.
 Use this tool to train leaders and managers to facilitate effective conversations.

 Teaching people the G.R.O.W. model helps them feel more confident and comfortable in managing effective conversations.
 Using this model, people can tackle complex issues more effectively because the discussion is organized in a way that everyone understands.